Photo taken by David Cox

 Oxford and Area

-Meet in the Ashmolean Museum's rooftop café, Beaumont Street, Oxford, OX1 2PH, for a coffee morning.
+Meet at the Ashmolean Museum's rooftop café, Beaumont Street, Oxford, OX1 2PH, for a coffee morning.
 It is anticipated that the annual Oxford Christmas Market will be taking place in nearby Broad Street.
+This is also an opportunity to plan for next year.

-These are held in most months, usually on the third or fourth Wednesday, in the Oxford Town Hall, St Aldates, on the world famous Father Willis organ.
-"Bring your lunch and enjoy".
+These are held in most months from February to November, usually on the third or fourth Wednesday, in the Oxford Town Hall, St Aldates, on the world famous Father Willis organ.
+“Bring your lunch and enjoy".
 The recital is from 12pm to 1pm.
 Admission, on the door, is £4, which includes tea/coffee and biscuits.
-Go to www.oxford.gov.uk/townhall or ask your Local Contact or dates.
+For dates go to www.oxford.gov.uk/townhall

 Executive Representative – Vacant